A budget option, but there are better alternatives

 Design, usability, clean & general use

-The Vitality is available in a few different variants/package options, as listed earlier in the review.
+The Vitality is available in a few different variants/package options.

 As a consequence what you get in the box varies slightly.